 That’s what most of us do when job loss hits – we automatically start worrying.
 But, the good news is that habits can be changed.

 If you focus awareness on the triggers and behaviors around your worry-habit, you can replace this unproductive mind-plaque with a helpful habit that will work for, not against, your job loss recovery and job-hunting success.

 Here are four practical tips for putting job loss worries in their place:

 Set worry boundaries.
 Is it ten, twenty, or thirty minutes a day?
 You pick.
 But allow yourself no more than thirty minutes of worry time each day.

 Schedule time to allow yourself to worry about whatever is stressing you.
-If that time is 9:00 to 9:30 p.m. and you notice yourself worrying before the time about how you’re going to pay the mortgage, fund your daughter’s college, or get health insurance when yours runs out, defer those thoughts to your scheduled worry-time.
+If that time is 9:00 to 9:30 p.m. and you notice yourself worrying before the time, defer those thoughts to your scheduled worry-time.
 Worrying breeds more worrying.
-Limit your offspring.
+Limit it.

 Maybe it’s your bedroom or backyard, or perhaps it’s when you’re in your car or on your morning run, but someplace in your life you need a place that is worry free.

-To eliminate worrying in this zone, you’ll first need to train your mind.
-As soon as any worry thought pops to mind, repeat to yourself the title of the 80’s hit song, "Don’t Worry Be Happy."
+To eliminate worrying in this zone, you will first need to train your mind.
+As soon as any worry thought pops to mind, repeat to yourself the title of the 80’s hit song, "Don’t Worry, Be Happy."

-After awhile, you’ll discover your practiced thought control has created the equivalent of a mind-spa.
+After a while, you will discover your practiced thought control has created the equivalent of a mind-spa.
 In this place you’ll be able to entertain invigorating, creative, and enthusiastic thoughts, worry free.
 Or you’ll be able to relax into empty mind bliss for a bit, building your energy and reducing your stress.